MusembiCosmas/wireframing/README.md

 ### 4. Functionality
 This shows interactive elements like forms, buttons, sliders, or search fields and how users interact with them.
 **Example:** A login form in the header allows users to sign in quickly from any page.
+## Types of Wireframes

+Wireframes can be classified into two main types: low-fidelity and high-fidelity.

+### 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, rough sketches that focus on the basic structure and layout of a page without detailed design elements.
+**Characteristics:**
+- Simple boxes and placeholders
+- Minimal detail and no colors or images
+- Quick to create and easy to modify
+**Use Case:** Used early in the design process to explore ideas, plan layout, and gather feedback from team members or stakeholders.

+### 2. High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and closely resemble the final design.
+They include precise spacing, actual text, images, and sometimes basic interactions.
+**Characteristics:**
+- Detailed layout with typography and images
+- Often created using digital tools like Figma or Sketch
+- Can include annotations for functionality
+**Use Case:** Used later in the design process to finalize layout, test usability, and guide developers during implementation.

+## Wireframe Type in This Repository

+The wireframes discussed and outlined in this README are **low-fidelity wireframes**, as they focus on layout, content placement, navigation, and functionality without visual design elements like colors or images.